zhouzypaul/zhouzypaul.github.io/index.md

 If you'd like to get in contact with me, simply email me at [zhouzy@brown.edu](mailto:zhouzy@brown.edu).

 ## Recent News
-last updated: June 7th, 2022
+last updated: July 29th, 2022
+- I gave a 30min talk at [Brown Robotics Lab](http://robotics.cs.brown.edu) (July 29th)
 - I'm honored that our paper [Designing Rewards for Fast Learning](https://arxiv.org/abs/2205.15400?context=cs.AI) is selected for oral presentation at RLDM2022!
 Check out the recording [here](https://brown.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=7adfa2ab-3dde-46ab-b69e-aea800efe5ef) at 1:20:22.
 - Our work [Characterizing the Action Generalization Gap in Deep Q-Learning](https://arxiv.org/abs/2205.05588) is accepted into RLDM2022!
 - The research project I did my freshman summer [Improving Post-Processing on Video Object Recognition Using Initial Measurement Unit](https://brownresearchclub.weebly.com/spring-2022.html) has been published on the Brown Undergraduate Research Journal